charlesHetterich/election-watch/README.md

 >
 >which require no signing, since actions taken on your behalf are being run from your local, trusted machine.
 Many pseudo-backends can be built into this at-home lambda layer, and front ends can tweak settings with secure direct connection.
 ...
+You can get a rough idea of a longer term roadmap over on the [project board](https://github.com/users/charlesHetterich/projects/1).

 <br><br><br>